-Imagine the following scenario.
-You, a white person, walk into a small room with several chairs.
+To see a better way forward, imagine the following scenario: You, a white person, walk into a small room with several chairs.
 On one side of the room, two black people are engaged in an animated conversation, sharing their experiences of being racially profiled.
-Faced with the option of two open chairs to sit in and quite self-conscious of your race all-of-a-sudden, where do you sit?
+Faced with the option of two open chairs to sit in and suddenly quite self-conscious of your race, where do you sit?
 Do you sit in the chair nearest the two people locked in conversation, or do you sit as far away as possible?
 Perhaps you are an experienced conflict avoider like me and choose the chair farthest away simply because your conflict radar is flashing red.
 Or perhaps the awareness of your skin color is enough to have you ready to flee the room, afraid that if you say something, it will inadvertently be racially charged.
 Would your choice of chair change at all if the two were talking about sports or relationships?

-Steele and his group add on layers to this experiment to prove what he terms the “stereotype threat,” which much of the book covers and is worth your time to read.
-One of the additional layers of the experiment jumped out to me, however, that proves why I believe Courageous Conversations are needed in local churches as a method of learning.
+Steele and his group added on a layer to this experiment to prove what he terms the “stereotype threat,” which much of the book covers and is worth your time to read.
+This additional layer of the experiment jumped out to me, however, that proves why I believe Courageous Conversations are needed in local churches as a method of learning.
 In this version of the experiment, Steele and his researchers gave the students one final piece of instruction before setting up the chairs.
-They were told that the topic they would discuss is sensitive and that they should use the conversation as an opportunity for leaning about the issue and about how to talk with people who might have different perspectives.
+They were told that the topic they would discuss is sensitive and that they should use the conversation as an opportunity for learning about the issue and about how to talk with people who might have different perspectives.
 What do you think happened this time?
 You probably guessed right again.
-The chairs were as close as the closest from their other experiments.
+The chairs were as close as the closest from their other experiments